Posted in

 How wholeheartedly these players and coaches had dedicated themselves to their craft and how passionately they cared about winning the game was evident from the tense faces awaiting the start of the game during the National Anthem down to the outpouring of emotion at the game’s end.
 Of course, the football players are entertainers too, but their performance and emotions reminded me of the old Wide World of Sports opening narration “the thrill of victory and the agony of defeat, the human drama of athletic competition.”
 With all its many faults, the game displayed a kind of purity of passion that ennobles the human and can inspire us to achieve great things in many endeavors.

-4 Responses to “Super Bowl LIV: Politics, Passion, and Purity”
+4 thoughts on “Super Bowl LIV: Politics, Passion, and Purity

 Leave a Reply